 - 21 May 2018, Mark, a brother of my youngest brother’s wife

-- An in-law, who is dying, entered hospice care, earlier this week.
+- An in-law, who is terminally ill, entered hospice care at the beginning of summer.